Platform-OS/platformos-check/RELEASING.md

 ## Releasing platformOS Check

-Follow these steps to release a new version of latformOS Check:
+Follow these steps to release a new version of platformOS Check:

 1. **Versioning**: Refer to the [Semantic Versioning page](http://semver.org) to determine the appropriate version number for the new release based on the changes made.